 Final say: Eufy vs Roomba RoboVac

-If you want Wi-Fi connectivity, Amazon Alexa compatibility, a better navigation system and a more thorough clean, you should really invest in a Roomba.
-The higher-end Series 900 Roomba models allow you to customize your cleaning to the level of efficiency you want.
+If you want Wi Fi connectivity, Amazon Alexa compatibility, a better navigation system and a more thorough clean, you should really invest in a Roomba.
+The higher-end Series 900 Roomba model allows you to customize your cleaning to the level of efficiency you want.

 If you can forego on the convenience that a Wi-Fi-connected robot vacuum offers, you should consider getting a Eufy RoboVac or a Roomba 614.
 All of these are a cheaper alternative and deliver a good clean.